RobWar-code/sci-booster/README.md

 #### Descriptive Details
-A flow model consists of pages of component nodes and flows lines used to describe a flow system.
+A flow model consists of pages of component nodes and flow lines used to describe a flow system.
 The pages are defined as a heirarchy of descriptive detail for each component node as required.
 For example, a top-level flow model might be:

-Petrol Station -->petrol-- Car --->exhaust-- Atmosphere
+Petrol Station ------>------- Car ----->---- Atmosphere
+				  Petrol           Exhaust

+- Fictional/example data should not be used in the json fields, they should be left with "" or null values if not known
-- The complete field must be included to indicate whether the whole model is being described or only certain pages (true/false)
+- The "complete" field must be included to indicate whether the whole model is being described or only certain pages (true/false)
 - The top level (page) of a flow model has upto four nodes and all subsequent pages are further definitions of the component nodes that they describe.